a-karma/Bogor_Workshop/DAY_4/Session1.md

 `Quick exercise`
 How many free effective population size parameters do we expect if we run psmc with -p "4+25*2+4+6"

 Let us now run psmc for the first time - we will just use the default values for the options, while still explicitly specifying the parameter pattern.
-This pattern is quite coarse, but we will try and estimate it again with finer time bins in the next section.
+This pattern is quite coarse, but we will try and estimate it again with more parameters per time intervals in the next section.

 ```sh
 psmc -p "4+5*3+4" -o RD44_coarsePattern.psmc RD44.psmcfa &
 psmc -p "4+5*3+4" -o RD71_coarsePattern.psmc RD71.psmcfa &
 ```

 As we have done this for whole autosomal genomes, this will take ~20 minutes.
-While we wait for it to finish, let's try have a look on only one chromosome to have faster result.
+While we wait for it to finish, let's try have a look at what happens when we run psmc only one chromosome.

 ### Task 3: Running PSMC in chromosome 1